mkreilly/mapcraft_eg/README.md

 #### Parcel Data

 The parcel data is stored using git large file support - to get the files you need to install [git lfs](https://git-lfs.github.com/) and run git pull.
+There are two zip files in each county directory.
+The [county]_geom.zip is a zipped shapefile of parcel shapes and the unique identifer.  [county].zip is a csv file of all the attributes associated with each parcel.
+These include:

+* county_id - the county name
+* apn - the unique parcel identifier
+* land_use_type_id - ???
+* res_type - whether single or multi family (string "multi" or "single")
+* land_value - the last assessed land value
+* improvement_value - the last assessed improvement value
+* year_assessed - the year assessed
+* year_built - the year the property was built
+* building_sqft - total building square footage
+* non_residential_sqft - non-residential square footage
+* residential_units - the number of residential units
+* stories - the number of stories of the building
+* tax_exempt - whether the parcel is tax exempt (either 0 or 1)
+* condo_identifier - not used
+* imputation_flag - not used
+* development_type_id - not used
+* calc_area - the area of the parcel

 #### General Plan Data